thesofakillers/nowcastlib/README.md

    poetry publish -r testpypi
    ```

+6. Stage, commit and push your changes (to master) with git.
-6. Publish the repository to PyPi:
+7. Publish the repository to PyPi:

    ```console
    poetry publish -r pypi